M-Eduarda-Oliveira/M-Eduarda-Oliveira/README.md

- :sparkles: Hi, how you doing? :sparkles:
+# Maria Eduarda Oliveira | Student
-- :upside_down_face: I’m Maria Eduarda Oliveira!
+## ✨ Hi, how you doing?✨

-- 👀 I am a very curious girl who likes to learn a little bit of everything.
+#### 👀 I am a very curious girl who likes to learn a little bit of everything.
 Nothing is very planned in my life so I follow what curiosity dictates.
-- :mag_right: The subjects that interest me most are technology and education.
+#### :mag_right: The subjects that interest me most are technology and education.
-- :open_book: "Success is impacting people's lives, which is only possible if I believe and trust them." - Rachel Maia
+#### :open_book: "Success is impacting people's lives, which is only possible if I believe and trust them." - Rachel Maia

 <!---